Victor Cobăsneanu

-Victor Cobăsneanu (born 9 December 1960, in Cuizăuca) is a journalist from Soroca, Republic of Moldova.
+Victor Cobăsneanu (born 9 December 1960) is a journalist from Soroca, Republic of Moldova.
 He has been the editor in chief of Observatorul de Nord in Soroca since 1988.
 Also, he is an editorialist of Vocea Basarabiei.

 Biography

 Victor Cobăsneanu graduated from Ion Creangă Pedagogical State University in 1986 and worked as correspondent for Moldpres, correspondent for „Nezavisimaia Moldova” and adviser of the prefect of Soroca.
 He is a member of the Union of Journalists of Moldova.